-Introducing Diagram
+Introducing the Activity Diagram

-The Activity diagram is one of the the Activity Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
+The Activity diagram is one of the Unified Modeling Language (UML) Behavioral diagrams that can be used to model a process or algorithm as a sequence of steps.
 It is a more sophisticated version of its close cousin the Flowchart diagram.
-Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram and have the same ability to create a hierarchy of Activities in the Project Browser.
+Activity diagrams can be used to model Business Processes as a UML alternative to the BPMN Business Process diagram and have the same ability to create a hierarchy of Activities in the Browser window.